robOcity/song-play-aws-redshift/README.md

 1. Run `python create_tables.py` dropping (deleting) all your exiting tables and re-creating them.
 These commands run quickly.

-1. Run `python etl.py1` and type `L` to extract the data from the log files and insert them into the staging tables.  _This command took me more than 1 hour to run with four dc2.large nodes in my cluster._  The bulk of that time is spent copying the songplay data logs.
+1. Run `python etl.py1` and type `L` to extract the data from the log files and insert them into the staging tables.  _This command took me more than 1 hour to run with four dc2.large nodes in my cluster._  The bulk of that time is spent copying the song play data logs.

 1. Run `python etl.py` and type `I` to transform and load the data from the staging tables into the star-schema tables.
 This command only took only a few minutes to run on my cluster.

 1. Run analytics queries using the Redshift console or [other means](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html).

-## Loading data on AWS Redshift -- A JSON example
+## Loading JSON data with COPY

 Load data from S3 using Redshift's `copy` command of JSON data.
 Let me point out a couple of arguments that I found particularly important.

-* truncatecolumns - Shortens strings so that they fit into the size of the field in the table.
+* truncatecolumns - Shortens long strings to fit into the size of the field in the table.
 Varchar fields default to 256 bytes -- not characters -- in Redshift.

 * epochmillisecs - Parsing time values expressed as UNIX epoch time in milliseconds.

-* maxerror - Number or errors allowed before your copy job is cancelled.
-Runtimes for copying the ~385,000 JSON files exceeded an hour with a 4 node cluster.
+* maxerror -  The number of errors allowed before canceling the job.
+Runtimes for copying the ~400,000 JSON files exceeded an hour with a 4 node cluster.

-* compupdate - Here I turn off compression with the hope of improving runtimes.
-This did _not_ seem to have a big effect.
+* compupdate - Turning off compression had little effect upon overall runtimes.

 ```bash
 COPY event_staging FROM 's3://udacity-dend/log-data/2018/11/2018-11-11-events.json'